Nithinkumar18/Remote-keyboard-Application/README.md

 In the db.js file use your username and password to connect to the database

 # Backend Setup
-Move the backend directory in the terminal and run the following command
+Move to the backend directory in the terminal and run the following command

 npm i OR npm install